alarafat/VTO/README.md

 ✅ **Observation**:
-> My pipeline, integrating **vision-language reasoning and precise segmentation**, produced a **sharper, more accurate, and realistic result** compared to the default IDM-VTON output.
+> Our pipeline, integrating **vision-language reasoning and precise segmentation**, produced a **sharper, more accurate, and realistic result** compared to the default IDM-VTON output.
 > The mask quality and garment alignment were visibly superior, especially around sleeve boundaries and contour preservation.